Nevada NRS § 205.270 prohibits larceny from a person. This is defined as

-NRS 205.270 is the Nevada law prohibiting larceny from a person, more commonly called pick-pocketing.
-This is a category C felony, punishable by one to five years in Nevada State Prison, restitution to the victim, and a possible fine of up to $10,000.
-Unlike robbery, larceny from a person is stealing without force or threats of injury.
+Larceny from a person is a category C felony, punishable by one to five years in Nevada State Prison, restitution to the victim, and a possible fine of up to $10,000.
+Unlike robbery, larceny from a person is stealing without violence or threat of force.

 NRS 205.270 states that: